thaunghtike-share/dynamo-s3/README.md

 <h2> IAC for Data Pipeline </h2>

-This is IAC for Datapipeline.
-But it doesn't support cron time parameters.
-So, if you want to create pipeline with IAC.
-First , run the formation stack.
-And then, edit start at date in " Edit In Architect".
+This is IAC template for Datapipeline.

 ```yaml
 Description: 'A CloudFormation template which shows how to provide multiple values